Frequently Asked Questions

 1. 1

-An Advocate can be a “bridge” between you and your parent’s as they age and transition to home care services in their home, assisted living facility and/or nursing home.
-Communication is vital between parents, children and advisors.
-An Advocate will listen to all the aforementioned and provide input along with a strategic plan to move forward.
+An Advocate can be a “bridge” between you and your parents as they transition to home care services or a residential community that provides assisted living, skilled nursing, or memory care.
+An Advocate will listen and provide input along with a strategic plan to move forward.

 2. 2